eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 The QA process is continuously refined based on findings, coverage metrics, and stakeholder feedback.

-**Reporting**:

-- Serenity-generated reports summarising test execution and coverage.
+Each release is accompanied with serenity-generated reports summarising test execution and coverage.
-- Per-release links to reports and workflows (see below).

-**Metrics monitored**:

-- Pass/fail ratio per story and epic.
-- Test coverage percentage.

 ### Release Test Reports